 Fact Sheet

-Improving American Indian, Alaska Native, Native Hawaiian, and Pacific Islander health through community-driven research
+Improving American Indian, Alaska Native, Native Hawaiian, and Pacific Islander Health Through Community-Driven Research

 PROGRAM OVERVIEW

-The American Indian, Alaska Native, Native Hawaiian, and Pacific Islander (AI/AN NHPI) Enrichment Initiative was established in January 2024 to address differences in health outcomes in these communities resulting from social and structural determinants of health.
 The social determinants of health experienced by AI/AN NHPI communities influence both individual and community risks and protective factors that contribute to health outcomes.
-These disparities affect the prevention and management of chronic diseases and emerging public health threats in these populations.
-The goal of this initiative is to emphasize community-driven, scientifically rigorous, and intervention-based research that will foster healthy and resilient AI/AN NHPI communities.
+These differences in health outcomes affect the prevention and management of chronic diseases and emerging public health threats in these populations.

 Image